 Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

-Until a few years ago, ESG was recognized as a worthy aspiration for companies but rarely prioritized at the expense of profit.
+At one point, ESG was recognized as a worthy aspiration for companies, but rarely prioritized at the expense of profit.
 Today, mandatory human rights and environmental due diligence has become a regulatory expectation for financial services companies and other firms.
 It is no longer enough for them to limit their monitoring of third parties to long-standing risks like creditworthiness or exposure to money laundering.

-Numerous jurisdictions have brought in–or are planning–legislation requiring companies to demonstrate that they are carrying out due diligence on the ESG record of suppliers, agents and joint venture partners.
+Numerous jurisdictions have brought in–or are planning–ESG legislation requiring companies to demonstrate that they are carrying out due diligence on the records of suppliers, agents, and joint venture partners.
 For example:

 Another important development is the EU Sustainable Finance Disclosure Regulation, which has been introduced to improve transparency around sustainable investment products.
 It requires asset managers across EU member states to disclose whether they have considered ESG factors in their company’s portfolio and their own funds.